Eliot-Roxbergh/notes_pinephone/README.md

 ### Browsing

 Firefox is OK, but takes like 5 seconds to start.
 Video performance is bad, if you're lucky you can run 360p video smoothly.
 HW acceleration working?
-Sometimes menus don't show and only flicker, but generally it is usable and e.g. possible to go into settings, clear cookies etc.
+Sometimes menus don't show and only flicker, but generally it is usable and e.g. possible to go into settings, clear cookies, install addons etc.

 # Security